pzavolinsky/bauxite/README.md

 click login
 ```

-In our main test we can load `login.txt` and specify the variables required using this code:
+In our main test we can load `login.bxt` and specify the variables required using this code:
 ```
-# main_test.txt
+# main_test.bxt
-load login.txt username=jdoe "password=hello world!"
+load login.bxt username=jdoe "password=hello world!"

 # additional actions go here
 ```

 We could improve this even further by creating an `alias` to simplify the login process.
-To do this, lets create an new file called `alias.txt`:
+To do this, lets create an new file called `alias.bxt`:
 ```
-# alias.txt
+# alias.bxt
-alias login load login.txt "username=${1}" "password=${2}"
+alias login load login.bxt "username=${1}" "password=${2}"
 ```

 Note that the `alias` action supports positional arguments.

 Now we can change our main test to use our alias:
 ```
-# main_test.txt
+# main_test.bxt
-load alias.txt
+load alias.bxt

 login jdoe "hello world!"

 # additional actions go here
 ```

-That was a bit of work but the resuting test is purely functional (minus the load alias part, of course).
+That was a bit of work but the resulting test is purely functional (minus the load alias part, of course).

 ### Coded plugins

 Coded plugins can be used to extend Bauxite actions, selectors and loggers.
 Coded plugins are Ruby files placed in the respective directory.
 See any of the current artifacts for a reference implementation.